(0 | 0 Reviews)

 Tips & Secrets

-• Frying the fish head until it is extremely crispy is the absolute secret to removing any professional-grade fishy odor.
+• Frying the fish head until it is extremely crispy is the absolute secret to removing any fishy odor.

 Nutritional Information(Per 250g)